 No matter what mood you wake up with, a nice warm bowl of oatmeal can help start your day off right.
 Oats is such a versatile ingredient that it goes well with anything – be it spices, brown sugar, fruits, vegetables, nuts, sauces, or nut butter – everything compliments the flavor of oats.

 Moreover, oats can enhance the texture and flavor of soups and gravies.
-It can also be used to make a variety of different baked goods, such as cookies, muffins, crumbles, granola, energy bars, etc.
+It can also be used to make a variety of different baked goods, such as cookies, muffins, crumbles, granola, energy bars, etc. You can find the best oats brands here.

 Health Benefits of Oatmeal